CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/05-security-features.md

 1. Select any of the `node-forge` Dependabot alert entries to see the alert detail.
 After reviewing the alert, select **Review security update**.

    ![The `handlebars` Dependabot alert detail.](media/ex5-t3-reviewsu.png "Dependabot alert detail")

+   **Note:** If you see Create Security Update option, click on it.
+After it is created then select Review security update.

 1. Navigate to **Pull Requests** ***(1)*** tab, find the Dependabot security patch pull request ***(2)*** and merge it to your main branch.